-We posted a video a few weeks ago of a couple who’d obviously got a bit carried away in port and ended up missing their cruise ship.
+We saw a video of a couple who’d obviously got a bit carried away in port and ended up missing their cruise ship.
 (You can see the full video below…)

 It got us wondering though… Would you know what to do if the worst happened and you missed your ship?

 It’s something no one ever really thinks about as it’s so rare… but it could happen, right?